 Measuring the success of an influencer campaign isn’t easy, especially when those immediate sales numbers look bleak.
 But brands should keep a number of factors in mind when considering their sales targets in a KOL partnership:

 Not all products lend themselves to immediate sales generation.
-More affordable products that are not necessities, yet consumers use constantly (such as cosmetics or fragrances), are going to lend themselves to a sales conversion that’s easier to track.
+More affordable products that are not necessities, yet purchased and used constantly by consumers (such as cosmetics or fragrances), are going to lend themselves to a sales conversion that’s easier to track.
 FMCG products, on the other hand, are more difficult to track because they’re daily use products—for example, it’s not likely that a consumer would immediately purchase a bottle of Coke just because they saw a KOL post about it, but they might remember that KOL post when they head to the grocery store later that week and they see the bottle of Coke on the shelf.

 A pricey pair of shoes or a handbag can be even more difficult as these are often investments that take more careful consideration from the consumer.